-When you study a new language, you activate many of the types of processing centers in your brain at once -problem-solving abilities, memory storage and retrieval, language construction, concentration, multitasking, logical thinking, and critical thinking skills.
-On top of all of this, if you have never studied a language before, you’re going to be reactivating the language learning centers of your brain, which have been out of use since childhood.
-How does reversing decades of disuse sound for keeping your mind active?
+When you study a new language, you activate many processing centers in your brain at once -problem-solving abilities, memory storage and retrieval, language construction, concentration, multitasking, logical thinking, and critical thinking skills.
+On top of all this, if you have never studied a language before, you will be reactivating the language-learning centers of your brain, which have been out of use since childhood.
+So how does reversing decades of disuse sound for keeping your mind active?

-These are all the benefits you get while you’re actively studying the language.
+These are all the benefits you get while actively studying the language.
 You continue to get these benefits when you use the language as well.
-If you’re going to learn a language, you’re going to want to keep using it so you don’t forget it.
+If you’re going to learn a language, you’ll want to keep using it, so you don’t forget it.

-So you might wonder if all of these benefits disappear when you stop actively learning the language?
-Absolutely not.
-You will develop many new and improved skills that will stick around for the long term.
+Do all of these benefits disappear when you stop actively learning the language?
+Not.
+You will develop many new and improved skills that will stick around long-term.
 Among them are improved critical thinking and decision-making skills.

 Multitasking skills also increase in people who’ve learned a second language.
-Flexibility and adaptability increase too.
+Flexibility and adaptability rise too.
 So do creativity and creative skills.
-What does creativity have to do with learning another language?
+So what does creativity have to do with learning another language?
 Good question.
-Researchers aren’t sure, but the benefit is clearly there.
+Researchers aren’t sure, but the benefit is there.

 Better listening skills are another permanent benefit of learning a foreign language, as is the ability to monitor environmental changes.
-Memory skills improve and processing speed increases.
-Perhaps one of the greatest benefits is that people who learn a second language at any age show slower mental aging and less cognitive decline as they grow older than their monolingual peers.
+Memory skills improve, and processing speed increases.
+One of the most significant benefits is that people who learn a second language at any age show slower mental aging and less cognitive decline as they grow older than their monolingual peers.
 They are less likely to show symptoms of dementia too.
 How’s that for keeping your brain active?

 Improves Your Memory

-Another mental benefit of learning a language is that it significantly improves your memory.
-All of the mental and cognitive power required for language learning improves your cognitive skills in general, but this is most especially the case for your memory because memory is one of the primary skills used when learning a language.
+Another mental benefit of learning a language is significantly improving your memory.
+All of the mental and cognitive power required for language learning improves your cognitive skills in general, but this is especially the case for your memory because memory is one of the primary skills used when learning a language.
 Many of your cognitive processes work just like your physical muscles.
-When you work a physical muscle, it gets stronger.
-As with anything else when you stop using a muscle, it gets weaker.
+When you perform a physical strength, it gets stronger.
+As with anything else, when you stop using a muscle, it gets weaker.

 Learning a language improves two aspects of your memory in particular: recall ability and recall speed.

-Recall ability is just what it sounds like -the ability to recall pieces of information.
-When you’re learning a new language, you are training your brain to remember lots of new information, mostly vocabulary words and sentence construction.
-It doesn’t do any good to study a language if you can’t remember any of it!
+Recall ability is just what it sounds like -recalling pieces of information.
+When learning a new language, you train your brain to remember lots of further information details, mostly vocabulary words and sentence construction.
+Studying a language doesn’t do any good if you can’t remember any of it!

-The first few weeks of intensive language study show a massive increase in the ability of participants to recall information.
-The increase gradually levels off as the intensity slows down and the brain catches up to the tasks demanded of it.
-Recall speed is the amount of time it takes you to recall a piece of information, normally measured in microseconds.
+The first few weeks of the intensive language study show a massive increase in the ability of participants to recall information.
+After that, the increase gradually levels off as the intensity slows down and the brain catches up to the tasks demanded of it.
+Recall speed is the time it takes you to recall a piece of information, typically measured in microseconds.
 The lower the number, the better.
 Recall speed decreases gradually during the first few weeks of intensive language classes as more information is stored, but then it speeds up when you get used to the new language.

 2023 Language Learning Inspirational Quotes Calendar